JetBrains/amper/aleksandr.tsarev/QUESTIONS.md

 24. Do we need some scopes for dependencies?
 If yes, how should they look?
 25. Should we support environment variables?
 Interop with common parameters?
 26. How to create file specific IJ modules while we are facade mode for Gradle?
+27. How to reference some variables?
+How to define them?
+(For example for repo secrets)
+28. How to inherit one config from another?
+Do we need inheritance?
+29. Should we discover test modules (or tests sources) by convention?
+30. Should we support general build cycle triggers? (beforeBuild, afterBuild, beforeAllBuild, afterAllBuild)?
+31. Should we have cpecial conventions for single-target modules?

 # Detail questions
  -- Questions about some specific details, like compiler options or single module parameters.